Our Garden

 Vegetables

-Gardens from around the community: How you can help
+Gardens from around the community: How YOU can help

 Our friends at Helena Community Gardens, including the 6th Ward Garden and the Jubilee Garden at St. Mary Catholic Community, regularly donate fresh produce throughout the season for customers and lend their expertise and time to keep the Helena Food Share Garden growing.
 Thank you!

+Growers throughout the Helena Valley contribute produce as well.
 We invite anyone to “Grow-A-Row” in your garden.
 Your green thumb can provide healthy, locally grown food for area families.
-For information about growing a row or volunteering in our garden, email Nutrition Coordinator Jonathan Hockett at [email protected].
+For information about growing a row or volunteering in our garden, email Nutrition Coordinator, Jonathan Hockett, at [email protected].